anielsen001/ubuntu-20.04-dell-xps-15-2020/README.md

 sudo add-apt-repository ppa:graphics-drivers/ppa
 ```
 https://forums.linuxmint.com/viewtopic.php?t=276004
 I have an nvidia GeForce GTX 1650 Ti which does not seem to have a linux driver available, at least not obviously supported.
-Installed latest
+It's not auto-detected by any of the Ubuntu driver tools, so I Installed latest manually.
 ```
 sudo apt-get install nvidia-driver-440
 ```